Cristiella/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints the alphabet in lowercase, and then in uppercase, followed by a new line 4-print_alphabt.c prints the alphabet in lowercase, followed by a new line
+program that prints the alphabet in lowercase, and then in uppercase, followed by a new line 4-print_alphabt.c prints the alphabet in lowercase, followed by a new line 5-print_numbers.c program that prints all single digit numbers of base 10 starting from 0